willvieira/ms_STM-managed/firstDraft.md

 ---

 # Introduction
-With climate change and warming temperature, we expect plant species to follow their climatic optimum migrating northward.
+With climate change and warming temperature, we expect plant species to follow their climatic optimum, which means that temperate species in North America are expected to migrate northward.
-But for trees presenting slow migration rate and long life-cycle, it has been predicted that forest will lag behind climate change and therefore affect forest productivity.
+But because trees have slow migration rate and long life-cycle, it has been predicted that the expansion of temperate and boreal forests northward will lag behind climate change.
+This would create a transitional situation where the forests would not be spatially distributed at their climate optimum, thus affecting their productivity.
-Here we aim to measure the potential of forest management to increase forest migration northward.
+Here we aim to measure the potential of forest management to increase the speed of the forest migration northward.
-Using the State and Transition Model from the eastern North America forest, we will integrate four management practices into the model to test their effect in the northward migration rate (figure \ref{fig:model}).
+We will use a State and Transition Model calibrated for the eastern North American forests, and we will integrate four management practices into the model to test their effect in the northward migration rate of the temperate forest (figure \ref{fig:model}).

-- **Plantation** transforms a proportion of available stands (regeneration) in temperate ($R \rightarrow T$)
+- **Plantation** of temperate trees (immediatly) transforms a proportion of available stands (in regeneration state) in temperate state ($R \rightarrow T$)
-- **Harvest** transforms a proportion of boreal stands (that are not going to be disturbed) in regeneration ($B \rightarrow R$)
+- **Harvest** of boreal trees transforms a proportion of boreal stands (that are not going to be disturbed) in regeneration state ($B \rightarrow R$)
-- **Thinning** reduces the probability of staying in mixed stands and increases the ability of temperate trees to exclude boreal tree by competition ($M \rightarrow T$)
+- **Thinning** of mixed forests by harvesting boreal trees reduces the probability of staying in mixed state by increasing the ability of temperate trees to exclude boreal tree by competition ($M \rightarrow T$)
-- **Enrichment planting** increases the invasion of temperate species in the boreal state ($B \rightarrow M$).
+- **Enrichment planting** of temperate trees in boreal stands increases the probability of invasion of temperate species in the boreal state ($B \rightarrow M$).

 \begin{figure}[h]
   \centering